Interval arithmetic: Fuzzy interval arithmetic

 Interval arithmetic can also be used with affiliation functions for fuzzy quantities as they are used in fuzzy logic.
-Apart from the strict statements $x\in [x]$ and $x \not\in [x]$, intermediate values are also possible, to which real numbers $\mu \in [0,1]$ are assigned. $\mu = 1$ corresponds to definite membership while $\mu = 0$ is non-membership.
+Apart from the strict statements x ∈ [x] and x ∉ [x], intermediate values are also possible, to which real numbers μ ∈ are assigned. μ = 1 corresponds to definite membership while μ = 0 is non-membership.
 A distribution function assigns uncertainty, which can be understood as a further interval.

-For fuzzy arithmetic only a finite number of discrete affiliation stages $\mu_i \in [0,1]$ are considered.
+For fuzzy arithmetic only a finite number of discrete affiliation stages μ_{i} ∈ are considered.
 The form of such a distribution for an indistinct value can then be represented by a sequence of intervals.